How to get a mortgage for a vacation home

 Step 4: Work with a local mortgage lender and a local Realtor

 It's essential to get professional help when buying a home in a new area, even if you've been vacationing there for years.
-That is why working with a local real estate agent and an experienced local lender specialising in vacation home loans is a good idea.
+Working with a local real estate agent and an experienced local lender specializing in vacation home loans is a good idea.
 Local lenders and Realtors will know the rules and specifics of the area you want to buy in.
 A local Realtor will also know what homes are for sale.

 Step 5: Decide how to finance your vacation home

-• Conventional loan: A fixed-rate mortgage is what most traditional loans for vacation homes are made of.
+- Conventional loan: Most traditional loans for vacation homes are made of a fixed-rate mortgage.
 This type of loan locks in a specific interest rate for a set amount of time, up to 30 years.

 Vacation homes can only get VA or FHA mortgages if the government only backs loans for primary residences or first-time homebuyers.